-We’ve had the pleasure of working with Nisichawayasihk Cree Nation for the past 3 years and are proud of the work we’ve accomplished together so far.
+We’ve had the pleasure of working with Nisichawayasihk Cree Nation for the past three years.
+We are proud of the work we’ve accomplished together so far.
 Nisichawayasihk Cree Nation is a vibrant First Nation based in Nelson House, Manitoba.
-The Cree name Nisichawayasihk translates to “where the three rivers meet” and describes Nelson House located at the convergence of the Burntwood River, Footprint and Rat Rivers.
+Nisichawayasihk translates to “where the three rivers meet” and describes Nelson House’s location at the convergence of the Burntwood, Footprint, and Rat Rivers.

-The school is committed to creating positive learning opportunities that are consistent with the community’s traditions, customs, and culture.
+The school is committed to creating positive learning opportunities consistent with the community’s traditions, customs, and culture.
 This is something that Rebecca witnessed while she was onsite.
-“The teachers strive to bring opportunities for the students to practice their traditional ways of life.
+“The educators strive to bring opportunities for the learners to practice their traditional ways of life.
 There are outings on the land, and they have a separate building for survival skills and outdoor education activities”, said Rebecca.
 One of the resource kits the community worked on was about outdoor survival skills and gear.
-Students are taught about the techniques and gear used by Indigenous peoples to survive in the bush for thousands of years.
+Learners are taught about the techniques and gear used by Indigenous Peoples to survive in the bush for thousands of years.
 They also have a chance to research a lost life skill and recreate a piece of survival gear.
 The resources also integrate Cree language (Th dialect) for naming tools and skills.

-This year, Rebecca visited the school for two days to deliver training to the teachers.
-When asked to describe her experience in community, Rebecca said “It’s a close knit and welcoming community.
-When I drove up to the store, people from the community were joking around with me because my car was too big for me.
-They were right, the car was huge!
+This year, Rebecca visited the school for two days to deliver training to the educators.
+When asked to describe her experience in the community, Rebecca said, “It’s a close-knit and welcoming community.
+When I drove up to the store, people from the community were joking around because my car was too big for me.
+They were right.
+The car was huge!
 So yes, both the community and school members were very welcoming and had a good sense of humour.”
-During her visit, Rebecca updated the Learning Bird Nest server, delivered group training, and then had a chance to work one-on-one with the teachers.
-“I think the teachers appreciated the hands-on aspect of the training.
+During her visit, Rebecca updated the Learning Bird Nest server, delivered group training, and then had a chance to work one-on-one with the educators.
+“I think the educators appreciated the hands-on aspect of the training.
 They were able to work with the resources, got a feel for what was available on the platform, and practiced working with different resources.”

-During one-on-one coaching, Rebecca was able to sit down with teachers to talk about the topics they would be teaching.
+During one-on-one coaching, Rebecca could sit down with educators to talk about their teaching topics.
 She worked with them to find resources on the platform that they could use to support their instruction.
-Rebecca enjoyed the one-on-one time with teachers, as this allowed her to connect at a more personal level and develop stronger relationships.
+Rebecca enjoyed the one-on-one time with educators, allowing her to connect more personally and develop stronger relationships.

 Working with Nic and his team has been a real pleasure.
-We are proud of the resources we’ve collaborated on so far and we hope that teachers and students will enjoy using them in their classrooms.
-We would like to thank the team at the school for their generous time commitment to the project, and for their warm hospitality.
+We are proud of the resources we’ve collaborated on so far.
+We hope that educators and learners will enjoy using them in their classrooms.
+Our team would like to thank the school’s team for their generous commitment to the project and warm hospitality.
 We look forward to a continued and successful partnership.